-The successful resuscitation of a child in cardiac arrest is dependent of a systematic approach of initiating lifesaving CPR, recognition of any airway obstructions, adequate oxygenation & ventilation, early defibrillation and transitioning care to Advanced Life Support providers in a timely manner.
+The successful resuscitation of a child in cardiac arrest is dependent of a systematic approach of initiating life-saving CPR, recognition of any airway obstructions, adequate oxygenation & ventilation, early defibrillation and transferring care to advanced life support providers in a timely manner.
 The majority of pediatric patients found in non-traumatic cardiac arrest are found to have some form of airway obstruction or respiratory failure.
-When good BLS care is provided by initiating CPR and/or relieving foreign body airway obstructions, pediatric patients have a better chance at a positive outcome.
+Providing good BLS care with regards to relieving foreign body airway obstructions and/or initiation of CPR, pediatric patients have a better chance at a positive outcome.
 Adequate ventilation is the most important step in pediatric resuscitation.
-Always refer to your Broselow Tape.
+Always refer to your Broslowe Tape!

-EMR Care should be focused on confirming that the patient is in full arrest and in need of CPR.
+First Responder Care should be focused on confirming that the patient is in full arrest and in need of CPR.
 Resuscitative efforts should be initiated by opening the airway and initiating ventilations & chest compressions while attaching a defibrillator.
 It is important to assure that CPR is being performed correctly following AHA guidelines.

 - 1. Determine unresponsiveness.
-Confirm that a transporting unit (and Paramedic intercept) has been activated). - 2.
+Confirm that a transporting unit (and ALS intercept) has been activated). - 2.
 Maintain patent airway and assess breathing.
-If breathing is absent or inadequate, give two (2) rescue breathes with a barrier device. - 3.
+If breathing is absent or inadequate, give two (2) rescue breathe with a barrier device, - 3.
 Check for a pulse (10 seconds).
 If pulseless, begin CPR.
 The patient should be ventilated at 20-30 breaths/min using oxygen at 15 L/min via BVM. - 4.
-Apply an AED after 2 min of CPR to determine if defibrillation is needed. - a.
-If PEDIATRIC PADS are available-apply as pictured on each of the AED electrodes with proper contact and without any overlap of the pads.
-If overlap of the pads occurs, use anterior (front)/ posterior (back) placement with cervical spine precautions if neck/back injury is suspected. - b.
-If ADULT PADS only- apply anterior (front)/ posterior (back) with cervical spine precautions if neck/back injury is suspected. - i.
-Placement of the anterior AED pad (electrode) on the front of the patient mid-chest and the posterior pad of the back of the patient mid-back.
-(Always follow manufacturer's recommendations and diagrams for pad placement). -see following diagram
+Apply an AED after 2 min of CPR to determine if defibrillation is needed. - a) If PEDIATRIC PADS are available-apply as pictured on each of the AED electrodes with proper contact and without any overlap of the pads.
+If overlap of the pads occurs, use anterior (front)/ posterior (back) placement with cervical spine precautions if neck/back injury is suspected. - b) If ADULT PADS only apply anterior (front)/ posterior (back) with cervical spine precautions if neck/back injury is suspected (see diagram at the end of the protocol). - 5.
+Continue CPR until the AED is attached and turned on.
+Stop CPR when the AED is analyzing: - a) If the AED indicates "SHOCK ADVISED", call out "CLEAR!" check for the safety of others, and push the shock button (or stand clear if the AED device does not require shock activation). - b) Immediately resume CPR for 2 minutes.